markziemann/cryptoblog/README.md

 Disclaimer: This is not financial advice.

-If this post helped you, consider a small donation.
+If this repository helped you, consider a small donation.

 XMR: 4BGrdeAF5qyJQXjzWF4W5uCZF7WuwJU16BfPtgg1WJMnf33jZMtLvoF1jRtZBGpLtz5BQZaLYiBFJJC488anty64FB7SASD